rohanbatrain/branding-kit/Ravage Gamer/Logo/Mascot/Readme.md

 ### 📛 Why is the Logo Blurred?

-The blurred logo in this portfolio belongs to an early design phase of the project.
-It features a "ravage gamer mascot" that was generated using an online app/tool during initial brainstorming.
+The blurred logo in this portfolio was generated using an online app/tool during initial brainstorming.

 However, since the source and license of this image are unclear, I cannot confirm whether it is free for commercial or public use.
 To avoid any potential copyright infringement, I have intentionally blurred the logo for this showcase.